raehik/spudowiar.github.io/_posts/2015-08-20-debian-on-bt.md

 layout: post
 ---

-_This is actually the second post...?_
+_This is actually the second post?
+But it's the first?_

 _Anyway...
 This tutorial shows you how to install Debian 8 on a BT Home Hub 2.0 Type B running OpenWRT.
 Access to the netconsole is assumed as is experience with Debian and Linux, in